 The process starts when taxes are filed late, incorrectly, or not paid in full.
 The agency calculates penalties and interest and then issues an initial notice or demand for payment.
 This notice explains the balance owed and warns that collection may follow if no response is made.

 If the debt is not resolved, agencies send billing notices by mail.
-The first billing notice in Utah is sent about 30 days after the due date.
 The IRS issues multiple notices over several months, with the final notice clearly stating that a levy or garnishment will begin if action is not taken.

 Cases that remain unpaid are transferred to collection offices.
 Both agencies may assign representatives to contact taxpayers, encourage them to file required forms, or offer payment plans.
 If taxpayers fail to respond, the process advances toward garnishment orders.